 We currently have no products approved for sale and we cannot guarantee that we will ever have marketable products.
 Clinical testing is expensive and generally takes many years to complete, and the outcome is inherently uncertain.
 Failure can occur at any time during the clinical development process.
 Clinical trials may produce negative or inconclusive results, and we or any future collaboration partners may decide, or regulators may require us, to conduct additional clinical trials or preclinical studies.
 We will be required to demonstrate with substantial evidence through well-controlled clinical trials that our drug or biologic candidates are safe and effective for use in a diverse population before we can seek marketing approvals for their commercial sale.
 The results of preclinical studies and early clinical trials of our drug or biologic candidates may not be predictive of the results of larger, later-stage controlled clinical trials.
 Drug or biologic candidates that have shown promising results in early-stage clinical trials may still suffer significant setbacks or failure in subsequent clinical trials.
-Our clinical trials to date have been conducted on a small number of subjects in limited numbers of clinical trials.
-Our clinical trials in our proposed indications to verify the results obtained to date and to support any regulatory submissions for further clinical development.
-A number of companies in the biopharmaceutical industry have suffered significant setbacks or failure in advanced clinical trials despite promising results in earlier, smaller clinical trials.
-In particular, no ETB-based drug or biologic candidates have been approved or commercialized in any jurisdiction, and the outcome of our preclinical studies and early-stage clinical trials may not be predictive of the success of later-stage clinical trials.
+Our clinical trials to date have been conducted on a small number of subjects in limited numbers of clinical trial sites for a limited number of indications.
+We will have to conduct larger, well-controlled trials in our proposed indications to verify the results obtained to date and to support any regulatory submissions for further clinical development.
+A number of companies in the biopharmaceutical industry have suffered significant setbacks or failure in advanced clinical trials due to lack of efficacy or adverse safety profiles despite promising results in earlier, smaller clinical trials.
+In particular, no ETB-based product candidates have been approved or commercialized in any jurisdiction, and the outcome of our preclinical studies and early-stage clinical trials may not be predictive of the success of later-stage clinical trials.